sunset1215/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to set a task as completed.
+1. User requests to set a task as completed
-2. User types “setcomplete TASK_INDEX”
+2. User types `setcomplete TASK_INDEX`
 3. User is notified that the task was marked as completed<br>
 Use case ends.